Table of Contents

 Escrow Account In India Vs Nodal Account

-Now that we have covered the examples of an escrow account in India, it’s time to move on to something equally important.
+Now that we have covered examples of an escrow account in India, it’s time to move on to something equally important.

 What is the difference between an escrow account and a nodal account?